GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/docs/PRODUCTION.md

 ## Deploying a release to the test environment

-Now that you have created a release, and the compiled pipelines (and their `assets` files) have been copied to the test and prod environments, you can now schedule your pipelines to run in those environments.
+Now that you have created a release, and the compiled pipelines have been copied to the test and prod environments, you can now schedule your pipelines to run in those environments.

 Of course, we will begin by scheduling the pipelines to run in the test environment.